San7o/ledger-board/README.md

 ## Developement

-We strongly encourage to use Nix to have a consistant developement environment across devices.
+I strongly encourage to use [Nix](https://nixos-and-flakes.thiscute.world/introduction/) to have a consistant developement environment across devices.

 You can enter the developement environmenti with the following command:
 ```bash